ss9522/ReciPy/README.md

 * [**Codecademy**](www.codecademy.com), for adding much-needed structure to my learning journey;
 * [**ChatGPT-4**](chat.openai.com), for aiding my debugging and saving me countless hours in the process; and of course,
 * [**Wifey**](#), for the countless hugs she gave me whilst I was debugging and optimising the program.

+Before I started this project, I used to feel somewhat daunted by the prospects (and challenges) of creating programs like this.

+And now, I feel a stronger sense of _wanting_ to code, to build something cool that actually works as intended.

+Until next time,

+\- S

 ## Appendix
 ### Resources Used: